 Watersports in Glasgow

-Glasgow is brimming with lakes, canals and rivers, making it perfect for channelling your inner fish.
-Just a ten-minute walk north of Glasgow Central Station you’ll find Glasgow Wake Park, a wakeboarding park along the Port Dundas Canal.
+Glasgow is brimming with lakes, canals, and rivers, making it perfect for enjoying watersports.
+Just a ten-minute walk north of Glasgow Central Station you’ll find Glasgow Wake Park; a wakeboarding park along the Port Dundas Canal.
 Here, boarders of all levels can try their hand at one of the UK’s fastest growing watersports, with the help of a cable system keeping them in place.
 Wakeskating and stand-up paddleboards are also available for those with a bit more experience.

 West End Adventure sits further out of the city but offers something a little bit different.
 Its kayaking and paddleboarding adventures are the perfect taster sessions for beginners, making it an ideal watersports centre for kids.
 It even runs after school clubs for children looking to make it a regular event.
-But that doesn’t mean parents have to wait around whilst the youngsters have all the fun; stand-up paddleboarding yoga is the perfect outdoor activity for the body and mind.
-Just make sure you can stand up without the yoga first.
+But that doesn’t mean parents have to wait around whilst the youngsters have all the fun; stand-up paddleboarding yoga is the perfect outdoor activity for the body and mind, as long as you can balance!

 If you want the adventure but without the exercise, there are dozens of boat trips that will get your adrenaline going.
 Seaforce is just one provider that can take you on speed boat trips to visit some of Glasgow’s most iconic locations, including the Erskine Bridge, Dumbarton Castle, the Isle of Bute, and even a shipwreck.
 For those who are better drivers than passengers, Seaforce even offers powerboat training sessions.

-We know what you’re thinking.
-Skiing in Glasgow?
+We know what you’re thinking - skiing in Glasgow?
 At any time of the year?
-It may not be the Pyrenees, but Glasgow has not one, but two places you can go to satiate your alpine addiction.
+It may not be the Pyrenees, but Glasgow has not one, but two places you can go to satiate your adventurous streak.
 Sitting in Bellahouston Park, just outside of the city centre, is Glasgow Ski and Snowboard Centre, an artificial slope that offers skiing and snowboarding all year round.
 You don’t need to be an expert; Glasgow Ski provides equipment for hire and lessons for the uninitiated.
 If you like the idea of sliding down a slope but the thought of doing it standing up terrifies you, tubes are also available.

 If you prefer a gentle sightseeing cycle to a thrill-seeking one, there are plenty of tours and trails you can take in and around the city.
 Glasgow Bike Tours provides guided rides around this stunning and historic city, from the famous sights and hidden pathways to its most famous breweries and whisky distilleries.
 There are plenty of tours on offer, each taking a different amount of time and requiring various levels of fitness.